Installation

 After a fresh install, the 3di installation folder looks like this:

 The default 3di install location is the user's Desktop folder.
 This is usually the best choice although anywhere the user has write access is fine (so not in C:\Program Files).
-The user needs to be able to find the 3di5_run shortcut which the installer places on the Desktop.
+The user needs to be able to find the 3di5_run shortcut which the installer places on the Desktop and in their Start Menu.
 This shortcut simply points to the frontend .mdb file and must be adjusted if you move the frontend after installation.

 It is most simple and reliable to keep the whole folder intact.
-However it is also possible to have the frontend on one drive and Backends folder on another.
-This might be desirable when patient data must live on a designated drive separate from where programs are installed.
-To achieve this, move everything except the frontend .mdb file to the other drive, then from the 3di Main menu click Select and open backend and navigate to the new Backends location.
+However it is also possible to keep the Backends folder on a drive separate from everything else.
+This might be desirable when patient data must live on a designated drive distinct from where programs are installed.
+To achieve this, move the Backends folder to the other drive, then from the 3di Main menu click Select and open backend and navigate to the new Backends location.

-It is essential that all the subfolders of the root installation folder (Backends, Resources etc.) are kept together in the same location relative to one another, or the software will not work.
+It is essential that all the other subfolders of the root installation folder (Resources etc.) are kept together in the same location relative to the frontend .mdb file, or the software will not work.

 The installation folder is under 100 MB when new.
 Each new case created by the user typically adds under 1 MB to the Backends folder, including generated reports.